 Add the lemon juice and stir.

 Garnish with fresh herbs if using.
-Serve over hot cooked rice.
+Serve over hot cooked rice and enjoy.

 This simple curry recipe leaves a lot of room for substitutions.
-Here are a few suggestions for other wonderful curries:
+Here are suggestions for other wonderful curries:

 - Greens: Add 3 cups of chopped spinach, kale, collard greens, or a combination of the three.
 Add them during the last 10 minutes of simmering.